sven-hash/docs/src/nodes/network-requester-setup.md

 ```
 ~~~

+## Network Requester Whitelist

+The network requester is not an open proxy.
+It uses a file called `allowed.list` (in `~/.nym/service-providers/network-requester/`) as a whitelist for outbound requests.

+Any request to a URL which is not on this list will be blocked.

+On startup, if this file is not present, the requester will grab the default whitelist from [here](https://nymtech.net/.wellknown/network-requester/standard-allowed-list.txt) automatically.

+> This default whitelist is useful for knowing that the majority of network requesters are able to support certain apps 'out of the box'.

+> Operators of a network requester are of course free to edit this file and add the URLs of services they wish to support to it.
+You can find instructions below on adding your own URLs or IPs to this list.

+The `nym-network-requester` binary listens and sends responses via its embedded `nym-client`, which is how it connects to the mixnet.

 ### Upgrading your network requester
 :::caution
 If you are updating your network requester from `v1.1.6` to `v1.1.7` and have a custom `allowed.list` we recommend you make a copy of this file before upgrading.